Hiking Mt. Miyanoura in Yakushima

 I had a good nights sleep testing out my new tent and sleeping bag.
 The next day was uneventful as I followed the Arakawa trail to Jomon Sugi, a hike that I have done many times before.
 If you have additional energy left, you can partially follow the Arakawa trail and then take the detour to Shiratani to extend your hike and have a taste of beautiful Shiratani valley if you have not hiked there before.

 For more info on Mt.
 Miyanoura hike and various trail options in Yakushima – you can check out this very helpful tool created by a former Yakushima guide.
 For my more detailed post on Yakushima covering the lower altitude trails and practical info on how to get to Yakushima and where to stay – you can refer to my main post – Yakushima: Land of Beautiful Hikes.
 If you have a lot of time in Yakushima and want to develop a different perspective on the island, you can also check out my Circling Yakushima post – my three days journeys walking not through but around the island.
 Finally for more photos from Yakushima, my Yakushima Gallery.
+For more hikes – Hikes in Japan post is where I list some of my favorites.
 There is nothing I enjoy more than travel talk so please do not hesitate to reach out to me if you have any further questions about hiking in Yakushima.
 I am definitely not an expert but willing to share my own experience.